Raising Capital in Private Markets

 Reporting Requirements & Forms

-Some exemptions require the issuer to provide information to potential purchasers, including the offering memorandum exemption (see section 2.9 of NI 45-106) or the start-up crowdfunding exemption (see BC Instrument 45-535).
-If you have used either of these exemptions, you are also required to file with us the offering memorandum or the start-up crowdfunding offering document:
+Certain prospectus exemptions require the issuer to provide information to potential purchasers, including the offering memorandum exemption (see section 2.9 of NI 45-106) or the start-up crowdfunding exemption (see BC Instrument 45-535).
+If you have used either of these exemptions, you are also required to file the offering memorandum or the start-up crowdfunding offering document with the Commission.

 If you are a mining company and have used the offering memorandum exemption, you are also required to file a NI 43-101 technical report.